-PCR requires elevated temperatures, DNA template, all four DNA nucleotides (DNA building blocks), DNA polymerase, and primers (Reece et al., 2010).

-A double-stranded DNA template containing the sequence of DNA being copied is required for copies of DNA to be made (Reece et al., 2010).
-In addition, PCR needs a heat-resistant DNA polymerase enzyme, which creates new strands of DNA using the DNA template (Reece et al., 2010).
-The DNA polymerase typically used in PCR is called, Taq polymerase (Reece et al., 2010).
-This DNA polymerase is from the bacteria species, Thermus aquaticus, that is found in hot springs (Chien, Edgar, & Trela, 1976).
-It is a heat-stable DNA polymerase that can withstand high temperatures (Reece et al., 2010).
-Since PCR must create copies of DNA, it requires the four nucleotides, adenine, thymine, guanine and cytosine, that make up the DNA double helix (Reece et al., 2010).

-For specificity, PCR needs primers, which are short pieces of single-stranded DNA usually at least 15 nucleotides long flanking the target region (region being copied) of the DNA (Reece et al., 2010).
-There are two primers needed for the process of PCR, each pairing to the ends of the opposite strands of the double-stranded DNA (Reece et al., 2010).
-Once bounded to the DNA, the polymerase can extend the template and the target region is copied (Reece et al., 2010).
+PCR requires elevated temperature, DNA template, all four DNA nucleotides, DNA polymerase, and primers.
+This technique only occurs in higher temperatures as the two strands of DNA must separate before copying can begin (Reece et al., 2010).
+The DNA template used in the reaction contains the specific DNA sequence being copied (Reece et al., 2010).
+The DNA template is used by DNA polymerase, which creates new strands of DNA (Reece et al., 2010).
+The DNA polymerase typically used in PCR is the heat stable Taq polymerase found in bacteria species, Thermus aquaticus, from hot springs (Chien, Edgar, & Trela, 1976).
+DNA polymerase is able to create new strands of DNA using the four nucleotides, adenine, thymine, guanine and cytosine, that make up the DNA double helix (Karp, 2013).
+For specificity, PCR needs primers, which are short pieces of single-stranded DNA at least 15 nucleotides long (Reece et al., 2010).
+There are two primers used per PCR reaction, each pairing to the ends of the opposite strands of the DNA template (Reece et al., 2010).
+Collectively, in elevated temperature, primers bind to the DNA template, DNA polymerase extends the primers and a specific region of DNA is copied.